Benign Bone Tumors and Cysts

 (See also Overview of Bone and Joint Tumors.)

-The appearance on x-ray is often characteristic: The rarefied area is usually well circumscribed and eccentric; the periosteum bulges (balloons), extending into the soft tissues, and may be surrounded by new bone formation.
+The appearance on x-ray is often characteristic: The lucent area is usually well circumscribed and eccentric; the periosteum bulges (balloons), extending into the soft tissues, and may be surrounded by new bone formation.
 MRI typically shows fluid-fluid levels.
 On imaging, some aneurysmal bone cyst–like lesions may appear more ominous, having characteristics similar to osteosarcoma, and thus should raise suspicion of telangiectatic osteosarcoma.
 A solid variant aneurysmal bone cyst can be confused radiographically for a giant cell tumor of bone at the very end of the bone.

 Chondroblastoma is rare and occurs most commonly among people aged 10 to 20.
 Arising in the epiphysis, this tumor may continue to grow and destroy bone and the joint.